darkosancanin/scratchpad/dotnet-core-web-api/README.md

 # dotnet-core-web-api
-This is a .NET Core WebAPI created for a coding challenge.
+A .NET Core WebAPI created for a coding challenge.

 See [OpenAPI definition](open_api_definition.yml) for more information on requirements.